fennadew/wafs/README.md

 ![Device lab 3](https://github.com/fennadew/wafs/blob/browser_technologies/app/static/images/test3.JPG "SDevice lab 3")

+## Changes
+* Used transpiler Babel and Package manager Webpack to transpile JS so it works on older browsers as well.
+* Added alt attributes on the images

 ## Future
 * Request the API server side so it can still work without JS.